donotdisturb7/relax_shutter/README.md

 3. Start sharing your weekend and travel photos
 4. Follow other users to see their content in your feed
 5. Explore the discover page to find new content
-6. Interact with the community through likes and comments
+6. Interact with the community through likes

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License